LuoKevin/talk-trace/docs/learning-roadmap.md

 - How does audio length affect runtime?
 - What model output should be persisted for debugging?

-NOTE: Labels are still faked until Phase 3
+Notes:

+- faster-whisper returns text and timestamps, not speaker identities.
+- Speaker labels are still produced by the diarization stage.
+- During Phase 2, the diarization stub should stay single-speaker so transcription testing is not confused by fake extra speakers.

 ## Phase 3: Speaker Diarization

 Implementation tasks:

+- Started: add diarization adapters under `backend/app/adapters/diarization`.
+- Started: add pyannote adapter skeleton and mocked output conversion tests.
-- Replace fake speaker turns in `diarization_service.py`.
+- Replace fake speaker turns in `diarization_service.py` with real pyannote output.
 - Persist speaker turns separately from transcript text.
 - Add a way to configure expected speaker count when known.
 - Test the pipeline on overlapping speech and poor audio.